-To insert the diagonal on the AstroMaster 70EQ and 90EQ refractors:
+To insert the diagonal:

-- 1. Remove the caps from both sides of the diagonal. - 2.
-Loosen the setscrews on the back of the focuser and pull out the small dust cap. - 3.
+- 1. Remove the caps from both sides of the diagonal. - Loosen the setscrews on the back of the focuser and pull out the small dust cap. - 3.
 Insert the smaller tube on the diagonal into the back of the focuser and secure it by tightening the setscrews.
 You can adjust the angle of the star diagonal to any desired direction before tightening the screws.

-NOTE: An erect image diagonal is not able to reach focus on a Newtonian telescope.
+NOTE: A star diagonal will not reach focus on a Newtonian telescope.
 The image will always appear upside-down.
-The Newtonian telescopes come with one special 20 mm erecting eyepiece that has an erecting prism built-in for terrestrial use.